Did you know that a loss of power from winter storms with snow, ice, high winds and freezing rain can compromise the safety of stored food?

 Food Safety Tips When Power Goes Out

-General guidelines to follow if the power goes out:
+General food safety guidelines to follow if the power goes out:

 - Keep the refrigerator and freezer doors closed as much as possible.
 A refrigerator will keep food cold for about four hours if the door is kept closed.
 A full freezer will hold its temperature for about 48 hours (24 hours if half-full).